-Customer Segmentation Framework for Case Interviews: How to Score, Prioritize, and Target
+Customer Segmentation Framework for Case Interviews: How to Segment, Score, and Target

-How to use a customer segmentation framework in case interviews.
-Score segments on attractiveness and ability to win, pick a primary target, and quantify the revenue impact.
+Segment a market in a case interview, score each segment on attractiveness and ability to win, pick a primary target, and quantify the revenue impact with two fully worked examples.

 Segmentation is not a standalone case type like profitability or market entry.
 It appears as a critical step inside broader cases where "who to target" is the binding question.
 Growth cases ask which segments to prioritize for expansion.
-Go-to-market cases ask who the primary target is for a new product (Source: PrepLounge 2025).
+Go-to-market cases ask who the primary target is for a new product.
+Profitability cases use it differently: there, segmentation is how you find a mix effect, the hidden reason a blended average moved.

 Case FamilySegmentation QuestionRelated Guide